benjymous/annotations/sandman/sandman.45.md

   Note the driver is making a rude gesture toward Delirium.
   In America, the raised middle finger displayed with the back of the hand toward the target translates as "fuck you".
 In recent years, this gesture has been adopted in both Britain and England, partially displacing older gestures of similar intent.

+  Also, Delirium seems to have made a few alterations to the car.

 - #### Panel 2

   Del's sister here is almost certainly Death.